cmu-05-499/cmu-05-499.github.io/docs/homework/HW2/index.md

 ## Getting Started

-In class on Tuesday, September 3, you will choose a disability for this homework assignment.
-If you miss class, please contact the instructors ASAP to choose a disability.
+In class on Tuesday, September 3, you will choose a disability _category_ for this homework assignment.
+The available categories are vision, hearing, mobility, speech, cognition, and chronic illness.
+Note, these are classes of disabilities, not specific disabilities.
+For example, the vision category includes retinosis pigmentosa, a specific disability with its own unique form of progressive visual impairment.
+From within your chosen disability class, you may pick any specific disability to write about for your essay.

+If you miss class, please contact the instructors ASAP to choose a disability category.

 ## Instructions